Text by CLOT Magazine

-An Exploitative Version of Surrogacy, a title that already hints to what we are about to listen to, sees two tumultuous pieces soaked up in cello-driven ambience, cavernous processing, haunting vocals and futuristic glitch sequences.
-A production where the quartet delves deep into the study of dilated repetition counting mainly on the use of a 1700’s cello built by Italian lutist Nadotti – breaking down, studying and reassembling its output into a meticulous yet unsettling approach.
+An Exploitative Version of Surrogacy, a title that already hints at what we are about to listen to, sees two tumultuous pieces soaked up in cello-driven ambience, cavernous processing, haunting vocals and futuristic glitch sequences.
+A production where the quartet delves deep into the study of dilated repetition, counting mainly on using a 1700s cello built by Italian lutist Nadotti – breaking down, studying and reassembling its output into a meticulous yet unsettling approach.

 Francesco Leali, the mind behind this project and Until Riots, the record label that sees the light with this excellent first release, tells us that the collaboration wasn’t premeditated.
 He had been focusing on string compositions, for the most part, during the past two years.
 Whether it was for scoring or personal projects and in that period he came to figure out methods and approaches that could be implemented to transfigure their output in ways he had never thought of before – which, he goes on, he imagines is when the idea was born: I went through what I had written at the time as well as the intention of the piece with Alessandro and Daniele which immediately decided to team-up on this.